shred/acme4j/src/site/markdown/usage/register.md

 Registration registration = builder.create(session);

-URI accountLocationUri = registration.getLocation();
+URL accountLocationUrl = registration.getLocation();
 ```

 `create()` will fail and throw an `AcmeConflictException` if your key was already registered with the CA. The `AcmeConflictException` contains the location of the registration.
-This may be helpful if you forgot your account URI and need to recover it.
+This may be helpful if you forgot your account URL and need to recover it.

 The following example will create a new `Registration` and restore an existing `Registration`.